Choosing your Osteopath

-The osteopath’s goal is to identify functional disorders and to treat them by using hands-on therapy.
-It could be a musculo-skeletal problem (such as lower back or joint pain) or an issue with circulation or digestion.
-Acute or chronic pain can be caused by something new or ongoing, such as poor posture.
+The osteopath’s goal is to identify functional disorders by using hands-on therapy.
+It could be a musculo-skeletal problem .

 The osteopath must refer you to a doctor if the problem is beyond his or her expertise, or if the symptoms continue to worsen.

-Osteopaths never treat serious diseases such as cancer.
-Sometimes osteopathy can offer pain relief or alleviate symptoms but always as a complement to other treatments.
+Osteopaths never work with serious diseases such as cancer.
+Sometimes osteopathy can offer relief or alleviate symptoms but always as a complement to other treatments.
 Be wary of osteopaths who promise to cure any conceivable condition.
 An osteopath is not a “healer”, an “energy therapist” nor a “bone setter”.

 An osteopath has a global approach.
 That is the reason why the first session should be dedicated to a complete examination and detail questioning of your past medical history, surgery and other treatments you may have received in the past.
 You should come with any x-rays or appropriate medical records concerning your problem.

 The osteopath will do a complete evaluation of the patient standing, sitting and lying down, carefully assessing mobility of the articulations, muscular and visceral tensions.

 5. The osteopathy session lasts between 30 to 60 minutes

 A good osteopath does not rush the session.
 He/she must dedicate enough time to properly care for the patient.
 The first session is usually longer than any follow-up sessions.

 6. The treatment space, office and waiting areas must be kept clean and professional

 An office well kept reflects the professionalism of the practitioner.